AranScope/Tweat/README.md

 # Tweat
-A twitter game for people that like cannibalism
+A twitter game for cannibals.